yueying-teng/segment_tree/segment_tree.md

 Continue from the range sum segment tree above, querying here means returning the sum of all items in the given range `[start, end]`.

 This can be done recursively from the root node.
-In each step, check for overlap between the node's range and the given range and decide on the subtree to continue the recursion.
-There are four cases:
+In each step, check for overlap between the current node's range and the given range and decide on whether to continue the recursion.
+There are three cases:
-1. given range is entirely in the left subtree of the current node
+1. given range does not overlap with the current node's range
-    - e.g. `given range = [0: 3], current node idx = 1`
+    - e.g. `given range = [9: 9], current node idx = 1`
-2. given range is entirely in the right subtree of the current node
+2. current node's range is a subset of the given range
-    - e.g. `given range = [4: 7], current node idx = 1`
+    - e.g. `given range = [2: 4], current node idx = 5`
-3. given range spans across two subtrees of the current node
+3. given range is a subset of the current node's range
-    - e.g. `given range = [1: 2], current node idx = 2`
+    - e.g. `given range = [6: 7], current node idx = 3`
-4. given range is identical to current node's range
-    - return the current node's value as the final result

 ```
 node range                                    [0:7]